 This intensive course is fast paced, and focuses heavily on hands-on learning through practical scenarios, case studies, simulations and more.
 Students will constantly be both indoors and outdoors for simulations and practice, regardless of the weather, barring severe inclement weather.
 Come to class prepared for the weather, as we spend a lot of time outdoors training.

-Actual course may be longer, incorporating hands-on scenarios, skills practice & activities.
+Actual course length may vary due to hands-on scenarios, skills practice & activities.

 WFR is typically taught over 8 to 10 consecutive days (please see below).

 Courses taught over 7 or 8 consecutive days are typically 8 am – 5 pm daily, with multiple 7 pm – 10 pm.

 Courses taught over 9 consecutive days often include a day off (day 5), and class is 8 am – 5 pm daily.

 Actual course tuition may vary depending on course location, logistics, meals, lodging options, etc.

 ‣ Wilderness First Responder (valid 3 years)